Notes about searching in WorldCat Discovery:

 Watch a video

-This video demonstrates how to perform a few basic searches in WorldCat® Discovery.
+This video demonstrates a few search techniques in the current view of WorldCat Discovery.